 Phoenix and the Valley of the Sun

-Most visitors to Arizona spend at least some time in Phoenix or the surrounding area, which is often refered to as “the valley of the sun” for its abundant sunshine.
 Once a collection of independent towns and villages, today it is almost impossible to distinguish where one sprawling community ends and the next begins.
-Most of that development isn’t lovely, but don’t avoid it for that reason – Phoenix and Scottsdale are developing real downtowns with shopping, arts, and entertainment; there are art and cultural opportunities scattered throughout the area; and the valley’s location at the northernmost edge of the Sonoran Desert means that there is both plenty of options for hiking and botanically interesting landscapes to explore.
+But Phoenix and Scottsdale have enticing, walkable downtowns with shopping, arts, and entertainment; there are art and cultural opportunities scattered throughout the area; and the valley’s location at the northernmost edge of the Sonoran Desert means that there is both plenty of options for hiking and botanically interesting landscapes to explore.
 And, of course, there are an overwhelming number of options for those just looking for a comfortable place to stay with a pool and warm sunshine.

 - More information and travel journals for this part of the state can be found on the Phoenix and the Valley of the Sun page.

 Embracing the city of Tucson, Saguaro National Park preserves a classic cactus-filled Sonoran landscape.